GTedZ/Binance-lib/README.md

 ```

 ## HOW TO CLOSE:
-- All Websocket function return an object that you can use to close the connection comepletely, just like the following:
+- All Websocket functions return an object that you can use to close the connection completely, just like the following:
 ```js
   const candlestick_stream = await binance.websockets.futures.candlesticks('BTCUSDT', '1m', console.log);